-The only drawback to slow-roasting is that it ties up your kitchen for a long period of time — about six to eight hours.
+The only drawback to slow-roasting is that it ties up your oven for a long period of time — about six to eight hours.
 And, it adds some heat to your kitchen, although the temperature is low.

 Because of this, I often let my tomatoes roast during the night, and wake up thinking I’m in an Italian restaurant.

-For me, it’s preferable to home canning tomatoes.
+And since the sauce is condensed, you can freeze it in small containers for future use.
+I’d rather do that than home-can tomatoes.
 USDA guidelines state that quart jars of tomato products should be processed in a boiling water bath for 95 minutes, for Wasatch Front altitudes.
 That’s a lot of hot water sloshing around on your stove and steaming up your kitchen.

 Don’t get impatient and turn up the heat.
 I tried roasting a batch of tomatoes at 350 degrees.
 After an hour, the skins were charred and the tomatoes had a burnt flavor.
 The kitchen also reeked.